moffat-kagiri/medical-providers-spatial-analysis/README.md

 - Email
 - Status (Active / Inactive)

-> Note: Sensitive or identifiable provider data should be anonymized
+> Note: Sensitive or identifiable provider data is anonymized
-> before committing to this repository.
+> for this repository.

 ---